 In addition, the free version of MacKeeper offers a one-time use on-demand scan to show you the potential of the full version, which will be further discussed in the section below.

-- Email Password Leak Protection: One of the dangers of the web when going online includes phishing emails, which disguise themselves as normal emails that might try to ask you for some of your important and sensitive information.
+- Email Password Leak Protection: One of the dangers of the web when going online includes phishing emails, which disguise themselves as normal emails that might try to ask you for important and sensitive information.
 The advanced types of phishing emails can sometimes be so convincingly deceptive to the point many people fall for the trap.